awemorris/PlayfieldEngine/README.md

 ### Console Unity Plugin Notice

-PlayfieldVM provides Unity Plugin binaries for platforms including Windows 64-bit and game consoles.
+Playfield VM provides Unity Plugin binaries for platforms including Windows 64-bit and game consoles.

 - These binaries are provided for demonstration purposes only.